bsmth/content/files/en-us/web/svg/reference/attribute/dy/index.md

 sidebar: svgref
 ---

-The **`dy`** attribute indicates a shift along the y-axis on the position of an element or its content.
+The SVG **`dy`** attribute indicates a shift along the y-axis on the position of an element or its content.

 You can use this attribute with the following SVG elements: